tawmae/tawmae.github.io/first_words.md

 ## <span class="iconify" data-icon="tabler:tool" data-inline="false"></span> Setup

 1. Go into Streamerbot and head to the tab `Servers/Clients -> WebSocket Server` and start the websocket server.
 Leave the adress at `127.0.0.1` and the port at `8080`.
 Check `Auto Start` as well.
 You can set a password, but you don't have to.
-If you do, make sur `Enforce for All Requests` stays unchecked.
+If you do, make sure `Enforce for All Requests` stays unchecked.

    [![Picture](assets/media/notif_sb.png)](https://tawmae.github.io/assets/media/notif_sb.png)